 Experience You, Symphonically.

 Led by Maestro David Michael Wolff, Orchestra 2100 serves Virginia and the surrounding region.
-Wolff is also Principal Conductor & Artistic Director of The Carolina Philharmonic (www.carolinaphil.org), a key partner.
+Wolff is also Principal Conductor & Artistic Director of The Carolina Philharmonic (www.carolinaphil.org).
 A unique feature of the ensemble will be its integration of cutting edge technologies through cross-disciplined partnerships to create an interactive audience experience that re-imagines new ways to experience the traditional Symphony Orchestra.

 Orchestra 2100's MTP (Massive Transformative Purpose) is bold and wholly education-driven: